Can a Partially At-Fault Driver Get Compensated for a Car Accident?

 The statute of limitations applies only to lawsuits, not insurance claims.
 However, if settlement negotiations are unable to resolve your matter, you may wish to bring a suit, at which point the statute of limitations will become critical.
 If you fail to file a lawsuit before the statute of limitations expires, your case will not be able to move through Texas’ court system, and your legal recourse will be extremely limited.
 The earlier you make a claim, the more time will remain to build a case should settlement negotiations fail.

 If you were injured in a car wreck in Texas, you may be entitled to compensation — even if you were partially at fault for the collision.
-Call the Texas personal injury lawyers of Queenan Law at (888) 522-6500 for a free legal consultation.
+Call an Arlington TX personal injury lawyer of Queenan Law at (888) 522-6500 for a free legal consultation.
 We will keep your information confidential.
 Our attorneys handle cases throughout the Arlington and Houston metropolitan areas, including Pasadena, Pearland, Sugarland, Fort Worth, Irving, and Dallas.